jac459/reason-mpk-mini-mk3/README.md

 ### Reason: Quartet, Sweeper, BVX Vocoder, Layers, Layers Wave Edition, Radical Keys, Processed Piano, Electric Bass, Complex1, Reason Drum Kits, UMPF Club Drums, UMPF Retro Beats, Monotone, Reason Electric Bass, Mimic.
 ### Audiorealism: abl3

-Many other devices are supported thanks to the work of philosurfer: all the other reason devices (as far as I have seen), ReSpire, ElectroClap, ...
+Many other devices are supported thanks to the work of philosurfer: all the other reason devices (as far as I have seen), ElectroClap, ...